brianEtrials/team-bars-lisp-auction-house/README.md

 - Credentials for login admin: username:admin, password:admin24 (login inside 'Sign in' page)
 - Item Name should always be unique
 - Price Range: enter i.e. '1 to 10' in the search field
+- When a buyer purchases an item, they are redirected to the home page.
+If they place a bid, they remain on the same page but cannot bid again to outbid themselves.